-The abuse of opioid can lead to serious health and mental problems and spread of various infectious diseases such as HIV and Hepatitis.
+The abuse of opioids can lead to serious health and mental problems and the spread of various infectious diseases such as HIV and Hepatitis.

 To break free from the chains of opiate addiction is not easy.
 It requires more than just motivation and willpower to recover from this deadly state.

-The behavioural interventions used alone for treatment has poor results as above 80% patients returned to their previous state.
+The behavioural interventions used alone for treatment have poor results as above 80% of patients returned to their previous state.

-Similarly, the medically assisted detoxification alone also showed poor results in recovery of the addicts.
+Similarly, the medically assisted detoxification alone also showed poor results in the recovery of the addicts.

 Fortunately, the combination of both medical and behavioural interventions gives fruitful results for the addicts.

 There is a variety of medication for drug addiction available along with different kinds of behavioural therapies and counselling which helps to improve the state of the drug addict significantly.

 In many cases, the victim completely recovers from the opiate addiction, when given proper medication and psychological therapies.

 The opiate addictions cause many visible changes in certain brain areas.
 The drug addiction to prescription drug alarms the circuits causing mood and reward behaviours.

 The long-term abuse also seems to affect nearly all body systems.
 So discontinuing the supply instantly leads to the opiate withdrawal symptoms which include: